KhronosGroup/Vulkan-Hpp/docs/Usage.md

                                      vk::SharingMode::eExclusive, 0, nullptr, vk::ImageLayout::eUndefined});
 ```

-#### Designated initialisers
+#### Designated initializers

 >[!NOTE]
 > This feature requires a compiler supporting at least C++20, and must be **enabled** with the `VULKAN_HPP_NO_CONSTRUCTORS` or `VULKAN_HPP_NO_STRUCT_CONSTRUCTORS` macro.
 > This will disable the above-mentioned generated constructors for structs.

 C++20 and later versions support [designated initializers](https://en.cppreference.com/w/cpp/language/aggregate_initialization.html#Designated_initializers) for aggregate types.
-Designated initialisers allow for more expressive code: member variable names are mentioned immediately in plain-text, without needing any static analysis.
+Designated initializers allow for more expressive code: member variable names are mentioned immediately in plain-text, without needing any static analysis.
 The first few lines of Vulkan initialisation might look like the following:

 ```c++